CristianLlanos/star-wars/README.md

 ./stack logs api web
 ```

-## The start script
+## The `start` script

-The `./stack start` command is an startup script that manages the entire development environment:
+The `./stack start` command is a startup script that manages the entire development environment:

 **What it does:**
 - **First-run detection**: Automatically detects if this is your first time running the stack and performs one-time setup